hartenthaler/hh_extended_family/docs/architecture.md

 1. The abstract base class applies filters and calculates counters.
 1. The tab view renders the computed family groups.

+The Print/PDF flow reuses the same calculated data:

+1. The tab toolbar links to the module's `Print` action with the current tree, individual XREF, and filter option.
+1. `ExtendedFamilyTabModule::getPrintAction()` rebuilds the extended-family object for the same proband.
+1. The requested filter option is validated against the available filter objects.
+1. `resources/views/print.phtml` renders a print-optimized page and loads the module CSS.
+1. Browser printing is triggered by the view; users can print or save the page as PDF.

 The administrative flow is separate:

 1. `getAdminAction()` reads current preferences and renders `resources/views/settings.phtml`.